Getting started with Shopify's API

 Become a Shopify Partner and create your development store

-Log in to your Partners dashboard.
+Log in to your Partners Dashboard.

 Click Development Stores in the sidebar.

-Click Create a new store.
+Click Create development store.

 Development stores share similar functionality to a real Shopify shop and are capable of: